- ONTAP 9

 - Calculate the duration of phase 3 and phase 4 of the backup in question.
 In the following example, phase 3 was 20 minutes long and phase 4 was 5 hours long:

 dmp Thu Feb 27 12:01:36 CET 2020 /vol/NdmpBackup/(0) Phase_change (III)

 dmp Thu Feb 27 12:21:36 CET 2020 /vol/NdmpBackup/(0) Phase_change (IV)

 dmp Thu Feb 27 17:21:36 CET 2020 /vol/NdmpBackup/(0) Phase_change (V)

 - Find the total

 Dir to FH entry time statsand

-Node to FH entry time statsfor the backup which are presented in milliseconds.
+Node to FH entry time statsfor the backup which are presented in milliseconds in ONTAP 9.6 and earlier and seconds in ONTAP 9.7 and later.
 For example:

 dmp Thu Feb 27 17:21:52 CET 2020 /vol/NdmpBackup/(0) Log_msg (Dir to FH entry time stats (msec) numEntries: 2000 min: 0 max: 1526 avg: 5 tot: 15236)